Podcast: Play in new window | Download (5.6MB)

 If you’d like to checkout more of these CX Mini Masterclasses or listen to my longer format CX expert interviews, check out the full listing of episodes for this CX podcast.

 Decoding the Customer is a series of customer experience podcasts created and produced by Julia Ahlfeldt, CCXP.
 Julia is a customer experience strategist, speaker and business advisor.
 She is a Certified Customer Experience Professional and one of the top experts in customer experience management.
-To find out more about how Julia can help your business achieve its CX goals, check out her customer experience advisory consulting services (including CX strategy, leadership alignment and CX business case assessments) or get in touch via email
+To find out more about how Julia can help your business achieve its CX goals, check out her customer experience advisory consulting services (including journey mapping, CX strategy development, experience innovation, leadership workshops and CX ROI measurement) or get in touch via email.